-In October 2017, the Company entered into a lease for approximately 5,100 square feet of additional office space located in Watertown, Massachusetts.
-On January 11, 2019, the Company decided to vacate certain office space in Watertown, MA and consolidated all employees at its corporate headquarters at 480 Arsenal Way, Watertown, MA.
-The lease term expires in March 2020.
-The ROU asset carrying amount of \$0.2 million attributable to 75 North Beacon, Watertown, MA was written down to zero during the first quarter.
+In October 2017, the Company entered into a lease for approximately 5,100 square feet of additional office space located at 75 North Beacon Street, Watertown, Massachusetts (the "75 North Beacon Lease") for a term through March 31, 2020.
+On January 11, 2019, the Company vacated 75 North Beacon Street, Watertown, MA and consolidated all employees at its corporate headquarters at 480 Arsenal Way, Watertown, MA.
+The right-of-use asset with carrying amount of \$0.2 million attributable to the 75 North Beacon Lease was written down to zero during the first quarter of 2019.